ado-management-with-repado

 [2] (PLUS) "C:\Users\user123\github\myproject/code/ado"

-It’s important to note three key aspects after running repado.
+Note three key aspects after running repado:

 Remember that all settings discussed here are reset when Stata is restarted.